University of Calgary announces “Energizing Eyes High” at annual Community Report

 “[The Community Report] is a chance for our community to come together and celebrate our success.
 It’s been a banner year for the U of C and now we’re in our 50th [year].
 It’s about celebrating not only our past year, but starting to look ahead,” Cannon said.

 Cannon outlined the university’s highlights from 2015–16 in her address.
-She mentioned how the U of C accepted more than 1,400 evacuees following the May forest fires of Fort McMurray, opened the Taylor Institute for Teaching and Learning in April, hosted the Congress of the Humanities and Social Sciences in May and launched a campus-wide mental health strategy in December 2015.
+She mentioned how the U of C accepted more than 1,400 evacuees following the Fort McMurray forest fires in May, opened the Taylor Institute for Teaching and Learning in April, hosted the Congress of the Humanities and Social Sciences in May and launched a campus-wide mental health strategy in December 2015.

 Cannon also mentioned some of the U of C’s upcoming projects for 2016–17, which include creating a campus Indigenous Strategy, opening the Canadian Natural Resources Limited Engineering Complex and finalizing the university’s long-range development plan.